Overview

 This module firstly, provides an understanding of the behaviour of individuals and groups in cross cultural situations.
 Secondly, provides a critical understanding of the role and practice of human resources management in an international corporate context.

-Managerial finance and accounting
+Managerial Finance and Accounting

 The aim of the module is to equip you with a foundational understanding of financial and accounting techniques and practices that are relevant for your international business career.
 When seeking a career in international business you need to have a thorough understanding of the fundamental principles in accounting and finance.
 The accounting and finance module is designed to teach key areas of accounting and finance that every modern and successful international manager should be aware of.